OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 The following standard attributes MAY be supported by a gateway.

-- `postProcessingOwner(string)`: The address of the account that shall be in charge of message post-processing.
+- `postProcessingOwner(address)`: The address of the account that shall be in charge of message post-processing.

 ### Source Gateway